Ethspresso/nftoshi-explorer/README.md

-# Linktree
+# NFToshi Explorer

-A single page with links.
-Also supports the Farcaster frame specification.
+A Farcaster frame for exploring the NFToshi collection.